nhsx/digital-health-insights/index.md

 ### Conclusion

-Patients have seen a fundamental shift in how general practices deliver primary care services since the coronavirus pandemic.
+Patients have seen a fundamental shift in how general practices deliver primary care services.
 The GP Patient Survey has shown that patients are getting more familiar with online GP services such as remote appointments and ordering repeat prescriptions online.

 And yet, some barriers remain: more than half of patients haven’t used any online GP service in the last 12 months, more patients felt in-person appointments met their needs, and GP practices websites need to be more accessible.